yoshy3904/JUI-Library/README.md

 # How to use

-Just include these 2 files into your project and include the header into your project.
+Since the library is pretty small, just include these 2 files into your project and include the header into your project.
 When compiling the executable you also have to provide a working SFML build.

 # Example
-This code generates a simple application with a button that can be pressed.
+This code generates a simple application that showcases what the library is capable of.

 ```html
 #include "jui.hpp"